patrikbraborec/side-projects-start-pack/README.md

 ## Analytics

 For product analytics, the [Posthog](https://posthog.com/) is just the best.
 The best feature you will find useful is Session replay (you will actually see how your users use the app).

+Use reverse proxy to capture all events...

-If you want to see how many people saw your landing page, I can encourage you [plausible.io](https://plausible.io/) (PS: you do not need to use cookie bar)
+Tip:  If you want to see how many people saw your landing page, I can encourage you [plausible.io](https://plausible.io/) (PS: you do not need to use cookie bar).

+Tip 2: Cloudflare has also analytics.

 # The Application